Tourists coming to Rome have an extra six weeks to see the legendary Torlonia Marbles.

-The Torlonia Marbles: Collecting Masterpieces, one of Italy's most eagerly-awaited exhibitions in living memory, has been hampered by extended closures and delays - as a result of covid-19 restrictions - since it opened last year.
+The Torlonia Marbles: Collecting Masterpieces, one of Italy's most eagerly-awaited exhibitions in living memory, was hampered by extended closures and delays - as a result of covid-19 restrictions - after it opened in October 2020.

 Considered among the world's most important private collections of Greek-Roman classical art, the Torlonia Collection comprises a total of 620 ancient sculptures.